Thadika/sinahala-font-testing-page/README.md

 - Headlines: Displays examples: 72, 60, 48, 36 and 30 to 12.
 - Text: Displays text blocks, from 20 to 10.
-- Adhesion: Shows examples using only 'adhesion' text.
-Intended for the early stages on a typeface design.
-- Hamburgefonstiv Examples using 'Hamburgefonstiv' text.
-- Lowercase only: Displays examples of 72, 60, 48, 36, 30, 24, 18 and 16 to 10.
+- Words: Displays words, from 20 to 10.
-- Caps: Displays examples of words in Sentence Case at 60.
-- All Caps: Displays examples of words in All-Caps at 60.
 - Layout: Displays examples of Headline, Subhead and Body text.
+- Lettering: Displays a letteirng sheet in 60.
+- Supersized: Displays letters in 200.
+- Grid: Displays text in 200.
+- Posters: CSS3 text effects demos.
+- Hinting: Basic Char-set at different sizes to check for hinting problems.
 - Kern: Displays examples of combinations of letters and miscellaneous signs.
-- Latin: Diacritics for 103 Latin languages, pangrams and text samples.
-- Non-Latin: Examples in arabic, armenian, greek, hebrew and +10 Non-Latin languages
-- Hinting: Basic Char-set at different sizes to check for hinting problems
+- Sanskrit:   sample Sanskrit text in 60.
+- ICTA L3: ICTA leve 3 standard fonts charachter set.

 Notes: